New Zealand dabchick | Weweia

 Distribution and habitat

 The dabchick has a patchy distribution in the North Island from Northland to Wairarapa.
 Most birds inhabit freshwater lakes and ponds on the volcanic plateau, Rotorua Lakes area, Northland, Hawke’s Bay and Wairarapa.
 Formerly widespread in the South Island, it declined through the 1800s and 1900s until becoming extinct there as a breeding species in the 1940s.
 In 2012, a pair began breeding near Takaka in the north-west of the South Island, and a pair bred near Blenheim in 2015.
+A few birds have subsequently been recorded from numerous sites between Marlborough and Lake Forsyth, Canterbury.
 Breeding birds favour shallow waters with dense vegetation on small freshwater lakes and pools, sand-dune lakes and lagoons, and larger inland lakes with shallow, sheltered inlets up to the size of Lake Taupo, from sea level to 740 m altitude.
 Non-breeding birds flock on more open freshwater bodies.

 Estimated at 1,900-2,000 individuals.